japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

 stop(): Unit
 ----

-Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.adoc#StopCoordinator, StopCoordinator>> synchronous message
+Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.md#StopCoordinator, StopCoordinator>> synchronous message

 Used exclusively for unit testing